ashoks773/ashoks773/README.md

 - **M.S. in Pharmacoinformatics** (2010–2012) – NIPER Mohali
   *Thesis: Modeling and designing Glycogen Synthase Kinase-3 Inhibitors*
 - **B.Pharm** (2006–2010) – Dr. H.S.
 Gour University

 ---

-### 🔬 Research Interests
-I am passionate about understanding complex biological systems through innovative computational approaches.
-My research focuses on developing and applying advanced bioinformatics tools, pipelines, and AI/ML models to analyze and integrate multi-omics datasets (genomics, transcriptomics, metabolomics, and proteomics) to uncover the molecular mechanisms underlying health and disease.
-Specifically, I am interested in:
-- Host-Microbiome Interactions: Investigating how microbial communities influence host physiology and contribute to diseases such as inflammatory bowel disease (IBD) and metabolic disorders.
-- Multi-Omics Data Integration: Designing scalable, reproducible pipelines to integrate and analyze diverse omics datasets, enabling biomarker discovery and systems-level insights.
-- AI/ML in Biology: Leveraging machine learning and statistical models for predictive analytics, patient stratification, and biomarker identification in translational and clinical research.
-- Spatial and Single-Cell Omics: Exploring cell-specific gene expression patterns and spatial organization of tissues to understand disease progression and therapeutic responses.
-- Translational Bioinformatics: Bridging computational biology and clinical research to develop data-driven solutions for personalized medicine and drug discovery.

-My work is driven by a commitment to advancing biological knowledge through computational innovation, collaboration, and open science.

----